Tamburasca/fronius2influx/README.md

 The dashboards "Aggregates Daily and Monthly" query on this measurement.
 The [task](https://github.com/Tamburasca/fronius2influx/blob/main/docker/data/influxdb2/explorer/downsample.flux) for the creation of the materialized view runs once a day triggered by an influxDB scheduler.

+As for the influxDB clients
+there's also a version available that utilizes the asynchronous version.
+Enabled, it turned out to be >2 times slower than the synchronous version.

 # Architecture
 The current installation runs on a Raspberry Pi 4 B (with 4 GB RAM and a